nielssorensen/OpenEmu-wiki/Next-Version.md

 ### Translations
 - ~~Fix Sidebar for translations.
 Translated xibs are broken, probably because of merge errors.~~  #1636, 94fe61d922817de083b03cabc03e8a34364d7ddd
-- Fix secret preferences (currently no text shows up at all (tested with german version))
+- ~Fix secret preferences (currently no text shows up at all (tested with german version))~ Already fixed, not sure when -cy

 ### Grid View
 - ~~Restore sort descriptors~~